 Q. Can the financial support be from two different sources?

 Q. Can I be paid for my internship?

 A. Yes.
 If it is approved beforehand in the SEVIS system.
-If an internship is paid, then the company must pay at least the minimum wage for a full-time position (32-40 hours per week) for the entire period of the internship.
+If an internship is paid, then the company must pay at least the minimum wage for a full-time position ($7.25/hour for 32-40 hours per week) for the entire period of the internship.
 There are also unpaid internships.
 NOTE: being paid minimum wage does not satisfy the $1,250/month proof of financial support needed for the visa documents, so the student intern will need to demonstrate further proof of funding.

 Q. Can I take classes during my internship?